HypeCheck

 What the Science Says

-Croscarmellose sodium (CCS) is a chemically modified cellulose fiber used as a 'superdisintegrant' in pharmaceutical and supplement tablets.
-Its job is to absorb water rapidly and swell, causing tablets to break apart within seconds to minutes so the active ingredients can be released.
-Research shows it produces near-instantaneous tablet fragmentation upon contact with water, which can improve how quickly a drug or supplement becomes available for absorption.
-It is an inactive excipient — a helper ingredient — not an active health ingredient.
+Croscarmellose sodium (CCS) is a chemically modified cellulose used as a 'superdisintegrant' in tablets and capsules.
+It absorbs water rapidly and swells, causing tablets to break apart within seconds to minutes so the active ingredients can be released and absorbed.
+It is a manufacturing aid, not an active supplement ingredient — it has no known biological effect on the person taking it.

 What It Doesn't Do